jlnbuiles/file-structure/README.md

 * Resources - Any additionaly resources like media, documents, localization files and such

-#### Caveats
+#### Notes
-* In small enough applications, services and repositories can probably live within the same files
+* In small enough applications, a service and repository can probably live within the same file for a given class
 * In large enough projects, each module might contain sub-modules as it grows in complexity

-TODOs
-* folder vs folder refernces
-* viewcontroller abbreviations VCs
+* I suggest to use folders instead of folder references for numerous reasons:
+  * It organizes your project outside of Xcode
+  * Makes repository more manageable (allows you to visualize project way easier in your repo)
+  * Allows you to do cool things like commit in a specific directory